Solang99/Obsidian/AWS Certified Solutions Architect/IAM.md

 		- `Action` List of action that this policy allow or denies (based on effect)
 		- `Resource` List of res to which the action is applied
 		- `Condiction`: for when this policy is in effect

+### Password policy
+In order to increase security level for our account, we can use stronger password.
+There is also a better way to increase security, the MFA.

+## IAM ROLES
+Basically are like give permission to AWS service (can be used to allow some service to communicate)